Aasthaarajput/Aastha0717/README.md

-- 🔭 I’m currently working on projects in Wev Development and Python.
+- 🔭 I’m currently working on projects in Python.

 - 🌱 I’m currently learning **Advanced Python and Data Science**